SkillsFundingAgency/das-technical-guidance/standards/source-control.md

 An effective Readme should contain at least the following information:

 - An overview of the purpose of the code
-- All pre-requisites and dependencies will be identified
+- All pre-requisites and dependencies identified and listed
 - An explanation on how to get the code
 - An explanation on how to set-up and run the code, give examples with code snippets and images
 - The requirements that must be met for someone to start contributing, for instance